Xbox (division): Strategy

+Under the new leadership of Sharma, the company’s strategy is centered on growing daily active players through four main priorities: hardware, content, experience, and services.
+The plan focuses on expanding and sustaining a strong portfolio of franchises, strengthening third-party partnerships while building out a five-year content pipeline, and expanding into China, emerging markets, and mobile-first audiences.
+By June 2026, Xbox had shifted its strategy toward console exclusivity, moving away from its earlier multiplatform approach, beginning with two titles.
+Sharma stated that, in order to become a successful platform, Xbox needed exclusive content similar to that offered by Sony and Nintendo.

 Game development and publishing

-Microsoft Gaming, as of October 2023, is the third largest video game publisher in the industry following Sony and Tencent.
-Microsoft Gaming owns three major video game publishers: Xbox Game Studios, ZeniMax Media (through Bethesda Softworks), and Activision Blizzard (which includes Activision, Blizzard Entertainment, and King).
-In addition, Microsoft Gaming also publishes third-party games with Xbox Game Studios Publishing and helps indie video game studios to self-publish their own games with ID@Xbox.
+Xbox, as of October 2023, is the third largest video game publisher in the industry following Tencent and Sony.
 Since Microsoft entered the video game industry in 2001, Sony has consistently been viewed as its main competitor.
-But, Microsoft Gaming has stated that their main competitors are big tech companies, specifically Amazon, Google and Apple.
+But, Xbox has stated that their main competitors are big tech companies, specifically Amazon, Google and Apple.

+Xbox owns three major video game publishers: Xbox Game Studios, ZeniMax Media (through Bethesda Softworks), and Activision Blizzard (which includes Activision, Blizzard Entertainment, and King).
+In addition, the company also publishes third-party games with Xbox Game Studios Publishing and helps indie video game studios to self-publish their own games with ID@Xbox.

-Among the gaming franchises owned by Microsoft, Minecraft is the best-selling video game of all time, with 350 million units sold, while Call of Duty is the 4th best-selling video game series of all time with 500 million units across multiple installments sold and $30 billion in revenue.
-Microsoft CEO Satya Nadella announced that Microsoft Gaming now owns 20 franchises that have each generated over $1 billion in lifetime revenues.
+Among the gaming franchises owned by Microsoft, Minecraft is the best-selling video game of all time, with 400 million units sold, while Call of Duty is the 4th best-selling video game series of all time with 500 million units across multiple installments sold and $30 billion in revenue.
+Following the acquisition of Activision Blizzard, Xbox doubled the number of video game employees, studios and its revenue with the addition of Activision Blizzard to the company.
+Microsoft CEO Satya Nadella announced that Xbox now owns 20 franchises that have each generated over $1 billion in lifetime revenues.
 Candy Crush Saga alone generated $20 billion in lifetime revenue.
-Following the acquisition of Activision Blizzard, Microsoft Gaming doubled the number of video game employees, studios and its revenue with the addition of Activision Blizzard to the company.
 In 2023, during an interview with Famitsu, Phil Spencer announced that, leveraging Activision Blizzard's capabilities, they are now planning to release a first-party video game every three months.
-Phil Spencer also talked about how creative freedom is crucial for Microsoft Gaming, emphasizing that they will not compel a video game studio to create a sequel.
-Microsoft Gaming will support developers in making whatever they want.
+On July 30, 2025, during an earnings call, Microsoft CEO Satya Nadella stated that the company had nearly 40 games in development.